dCache/dcache-book2/cookbook-advanced.md

      [SRM](#srm)

-The use cases described in this chapter are only relevant for large-scale DCACHE instances which require special tuning according to a longer experience with client behaviour.
+The use cases described in this chapter are only relevant for large-scale dCache instances which require special tuning according to a longer experience with client behaviour.

 MULTIPLE QUEUES FOR MOVERS IN EACH POOL
 =======================================